|BDM girls at their local headquarters in the Berlin suburbs.|

 BDM girls were just like girls of any other time.
-They liked to have fun and so forth together, it was not a grim organization at all aside from its association with the Nazi state.
+They liked to have fun and so forth together.
+It was not a grim organization at all aside from its association with the Party.

 The BDM originated in the late 1920s and at first was called the Sisterhood of the Hitler Youth (Mädchenschaften or Mädchengruppen, aka Schwesternschaften der Hitler-Jugend).

-This changed to the BDM name when Hitler assumed power in January 1933 and Nazi organizations became state institutions.
+This changed to the BDM name when Hitler assumed power in January 1933 and Party organizations became state institutions.

 |Having the children innocently holding flowers in pastoral settings was a recurring motif in Hitler Youth/BDM propaganda shots.|

 Baldur von Schirach, who can be (without any irony, please) called the "Father of the Hitler Youth," took office as 'Reichsjugendführer' on 17 June 1933.